mateuslopes92/AI/DataStructures/resume.md

 then keep going to right side repeting the process comparing 2 numbers

 ## Quick sort
-use a pivot to do the sort, putting the pivot where left elements are lower and right are greater
+use a pivot(usual the most left element) to do the sort, putting the pivot where left elements are lower and right are greater this creates a left and right arrays and repeat the process with this arrays till all items are sorted uses partition

+## Insertion sort O(n2) or O(n) depending of best and worst case
+use a pointer to sort
+keep moving the pointer and insert the pointer to the right position on left side then keeps moving to right and repeat the process